DVT (deep vein thrombosis)

 Going on a long journey

-If you're travelling for 3 hours or more by plane, train or car, there are things you can do during the journey to reduce your risk of DVT.
-These include wearing loose clothing, drinking plenty of water, avoiding alcohol and walking around when possible.
+If you're travelling for 3 hours or more by plane, train or car, there are things you can do during the journey to lower your chances of getting DVT.

 Going into hospital

-If you go into hospital, your healthcare team should check your risks of DVT.
+If you go into hospital, your healthcare team should check if there's a higher chance you'll get DVT.

 If they think you're more likely to get DVT, you may be given treatment to prevent it, such as medicine or compression stockings (knee-high elastic socks that help your blood circulation), while you're in hospital.